 So what of the future?
-It’s clear that most malls will not survive, and that we are coming to the end of a chapter in the story of American culture.
+It’s clear why malls are dying, and that we are coming to the end of a chapter in the story of American culture.
 The malls that do survive and thrive will likely have a greater mix of food and entertainment.
 They will perhaps have fewer products in stores, offering more “showrooms” where people can interact with customer service representatives but will make more purchases online.

 As for the Great American Online Marketplace, the story is still being written.
-If they are to replace malls in the hearts of American consumers, marketplaces need to move forward from offering convenience alone and think about how they can bring true social interaction into online shopping.
+If they are to replace malls in the hearts of American consumers, the online marketplace analysis is that they will need to move forward from offering convenience alone and think about how they can bring true social interaction into online shopping.
 Sites like Poshmark are bringing elements from social media into marketplaces, allowing people to like, share, and comment on listings.
 Facebook also launched its own marketplace in 2019 and is already making huge gains.

 However, the end goal has to be creating a place where a group of friends can sit in their separate bedrooms and browse clothes together.
 They should be able to see the same products at the same time, give opinions in a closed chat group, and have a fun, shared experience.
 Online marketplaces that can bring this part of Gruen’s original vision for malls to life will be well-served.